 What Kind of Investor are you?

-Before we start getting into the nitty-gritty of how to pay less taxes and earn more income, Uncle Sam wants to know what kind of investor you are – Passive or Non-Passive.
+Before we start getting into the nitty-gritty of how to pay fewer taxes and earn more income, Uncle Sam wants to know what kind of investor you are – Passive or Non-Passive.
 If you are a full-time property investor or spend the majority of your time in real estate, you are considered a non-passive investor.
 Everyone else is considered Passive.

 Tax Breaks for Passive Investors

 Passive investors are only allowed to deduct losses up to $25,000 against your rental income.
-You can, however carry over those losses to the following year.
+You can however carry over those losses to the following year.
 This deduction is reduced when your modified adjusted gross income exceeds $100,000.